-The stunning complex at Caserta, which includes the Royal Palace and its magnificent gardens, the San Leucio Complex, and the Aqueduct of Vanvitelli is a true architectural wonder.
-The large palace, often compared to luxurious buildings like Versailles and the Royal Palace in Madrid, is featured on UNESCO's World Heritage Site.
+This stunning architectural complex at Caserta – which includes the Royal Palace, its magnificent gardens, the San Leucio complex, and the Aqueduct of Vanvitelli – is a true wonder.
+The large palace, often compared to luxurious buildings like Versailles and the Royal Palace in Madrid, is a UNESCO's World Heritage Site.

-The construction of the palace still took place and was completed for Carlo's son Ferdinand IV.
-The work on the complex was completed in 1780 and in the latter years was supervised by the deceased Vanvitelli's son.
+The construction of the palace still took place and was completed for Carlo's son, Ferdinand IV.
+Works on the royal palace and its surroundings were completed in 1780, under the supervision of Vanvitelli' son, who took over after his father's death.

 The Architecture of the Palace

-The complex of the Palace was built on a rectangular plan that measured 247 meters by 184 meters.
-The four sides of the complex are connected by orthogonal arms that form four courtyards.
-The forecourt of the complex had plenty of buildings that matched the palace and behind them several more buildings were constructed from where the day to day businesses of the Palace were to be managed.
+The Palace was built on a rectangular plan that measured 247 meters by 184.
+The four sides of the complex are connected by orthogonal arms forming four courtyards.
+The forecourt of the complex had plenty of buildings that matched the palace and, behind them, several more buildings were constructed and eventually assigned to administration.

 The Interiors of the Palace

-This large Baroque palace was built as a reflection of the Bourbon monarchy's power and the gilded interiors only add to the overall magnificence of the place.
+This large Baroque palace was built as a reflection of the Bourbon monarchy's power.
+Its gilded interiors only add to the overall magnificence of the place.

-The Piano Reale located above the King's floor is one of the most beautiful locations in the palace.
+The Piano Reale, located above the King's floor, is one of the most beautiful locations in the palace.
 Its grand architecture and its sublime decorations are noteworthy.
-The saloni of the palace are done up in Late Baroque style and the enfilades were the seat of the ancient government.
-These saloni were also used as a place for displays of precious national objects and wealth.

-As the public rooms are stunning it is only natural that the royal family's private quarters followed suit.
+The saloni of the palace, done up in late Baroque style, were often used as a place for displays of precious national objects and wealth.
+If public rooms are stunning, the royal family's private quarters certainly followed suit.

-The government offices, a university, a theater, and a library were also built within the palace.
-Apart from the luxury and grandeur of the palace it also served a practical purpose.
-Being located inland meant that it was safer from attacks, ensuring the safety of the reigning King.
+The government's offices, a university, a theater, and a library were also built within the palace.
+Apart from the luxury and grandeur of the palace, it also served a practical purpose: being located inland meant that it was safer from attacks, ensuring the safety of the reigning King.

 Visitors to Caserta today will notice that the large entrance to the Palace has now been incorporated into the city.